manaknight/ai_react_starter/AI_RULES.md

 ✅ No API knowledge
-✅ No mock knowledge
+✅ No backend implementation details
-✅ No refactor ever (services auto-switch mock/real)
+✅ Services handle all API communication

 ## Context Usage